Steroid Treatment for Hypereosinophilic Syndrome

 - Willingness to have samples stored for future research

-EXCLUSION CRITERIA:
+SUBJECT EXCLUSION CRITERIA:

 A subject will not be eligible to participate in the study if any of the following apply:

-- Receiving > 10 mg prednisone or equivalent at the time of enrollment.
+- Receiving >10 mg prednisone or equivalent at the time of enrollment.

-- Receiving less than or equal to 10 mg of prednisone or equivalent but have not been on a fixed dose for at least 3 weeks (subjects on a current corticosteroid taper will be excluded).0
+- Receiving less than or equal to 10 mg of prednisone or equivalent but have not been on a fixed dose for at least 3 weeks (subjects on a current corticosteroid taper will be excluded).

 - Use of immunomodulatory medications, (other than less than or equal to 10 mg/day prednisone) including but not limited to biologics, within the past 6 months.

-- Pregnant or breastfeeding at the time of evaluation.
+- Pregnant at the time of screening.

 - Have a known mutation in the FIP1L1-PDGFR gene.